KubeFlo/test-crow/README.md

 │       └── src
 │           └── TimeStamp.cpp
 └── WORKSPACE

 ```
 # setup
-you need curl to build the client app
+you need to install curl to build the client app
 ``` bash
 sudo yum install libcurl-dev
 ```